-Nonpartisan Office - County
+Nonpartisan Office - County ORS 249.031

 In a county nonpartisan race, a candidate does not run as a member of a political party.

-County nonpartisan offices include County Assessor, County Auditor, County Clerk, Sheriff, County Treasurer, County Surveyor, Justice of the Peace, and County Judge; it may also include County Commissioner.
+County nonpartisan offices include Justice of the Peace, County Clerk, County Assessor, Auditor, Surveyor, County Treasurer, Sheriff and County Judge who exercises judicial functions; it may also include County Commissioner.
 ORS 249.002.
 Check with the County Clerk for specific qualifications.